-Changes in total net position as presented on the statement of net position is based on the activity presented in the statement of revenues, expenses and changes in net position.
-The purpose of the statement is to present the revenues incurred by the College, both operating and non-operating, and the expenses incurred by the College, operating and non-operating, and any other revenues, expenses, gains and losses earned or expended by the College.
+Changes in total net position as presented on the Statement of Net Position is based on the activity presented in the Statement of Revenues, Expenses and Changes in Net Position.
+The purpose of the statement is to present the revenues earned by the College, both operating and non-operating, and the expenses incurred by the College, operating and non-operating, and any other revenues, expenses, gains and losses earned or expended by the College.

 Operating revenues are received for providing goods and services to the various customers and constituencies of the College.
 Operating expenses are those expenses paid to acquire or produce the goods and services provided in return for the operating revenues, and to carry out the mission of the College.
-Nonoperating revenues are revenues received for which goods and services are not provided.
-For example, state appropriations are nonoperating because they are provided by the Legislature to the College without the Legislature directly receiving commensurate goods and services for those revenues.
-This will normally result in a public college showing an operating deficit because GASB 35 classifies state appropriations and gifts as nonoperating revenues.
+Non-operating revenues are revenues received for which goods and services are not provided.
+For example, state appropriations are non-operating because they are provided by the Legislature to the College without the Legislature directly receiving commensurate goods and services for those revenues.
+This will normally result in a public college showing an operating deficit because GASB 35 classifies state appropriations and gifts as non-operating revenues.

-The statement of revenues, expenses and changes in net position reflects an increase of \$3,568,683 in the year end net position.
-This is due primarily to PSCA funds the college has received or will receive for construction projects.
+The Statement of Revenues, Expenses and Changes in Net Position reflects an increase of \$8,515,928 in the year end net position.
+This is due primarily to State capital grant funds the College has received or will receive for construction projects.

-Condensed Statements of Revenues, Expenses and Changes in Net Position
+Statements of Revenues, Expenses and Changes in Net Position